stefanoamorelli/safe_filename/README.md

 # safe_filename

-A simple package that provides a function to strip reserved characters from a filename.
+Dart package that provides a function to strip reserved characters from a filename.

 DISCLAIMER: This is a beta and it wasn't properly tested yet.
 Use at your own risk.